quinnleong/quinnleong.github.io/_film/2021-01-02-rodinal-quarantine-scanning.md

 ---
 layout: post
-title:  "Initial rodinal experiments / quarantine photography / learning to scan"
+title:  "Initial Rodinal experiments / quarantine photography / learning to scan"
 date:   2021-01-02
 ---

-The pandemic has been a good opportunity to continue my home experiments with developing B&W film with rodinal.
+The pandemic has been a good opportunity to continue my home experiments with developing B&W film with Rodinal.
 It's great being able to easily and immediately develop a single roll of film the same night that I finish shooting it.
 Rodinal also has a long shelf-life, so it's great for my slow shooting during the pandemic.